emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 - <span style="color:gray;">'sleepDay.csv'</span>

-The daily datasets abover were uploaded into BigQuery.
-Again i quickly checked if the data was uploaded accurately using a few wuick queries.
+The daily and sleep datasets above were uploaded into BigQuery.
+Once again, I ran a few quik checks to ensure everything was imported correctly.
 <br>